If you want to learn how to start a hot dog cart business, this article will be especially relevant for you! Keep reading…

 1. Get a health department or agriculture permit

-Contact your local health department and ask for the person that does the restaurant inspections.
+When thinking on how to start a hot dog cart business, the first thing on the to do list is to contact your local health department and ask for the person that does the restaurant inspections.
 That is the person that can help you get licensed and will also tell you the features you can and can't have on your cart.
 Some states require 4 sinks, others only one.
 You'll want to ask about grills, deep fryers and other items you plan on incorporating into your cart setup.
 Furthermore, as a vendor, I need to know the foods that are allowed to be served as well.
 The inspector will check your cart later to make sure you've met those requirements.

 2 Get a business license